-How much unused cap money is your team rolling over to 2017?
+How much unused salary cap money is your team rolling over to 2017?
 Not as much as the Browns

-NFL teams that don’t spend all their cap space in an offseason aren’t necessarily being cheap (though, some are).
-They can elect to carry over what they don’t use.
+NFL teams that don’t spend all their salary cap space in an offseason aren’t necessarily being cheap (though, some are).
+They can carry over what they don’t use.

 And the Cleveland Browns are carrying over enough to buy about three Brock Osweilers.